apache/camel/examples/camel-example-restlet-jdbc/README.md

 ### Run

-To run the example type
-Run the application using XML-DSL:

-	mvn jetty:run

-### Run Java-DS
+### Run Java-REST-DSL
-To run with Java-DSL use:
+To run with Java-REST-DSL use:

-	mvn jetty:run -Dimpl=java-dsl
+	mvn jetty:run -Dimpl=java-rest-dsl

 ### Run XML-REST-DSL
 To run with XML-REST-DSL use: